What is Hazardous?

 Hazardous substances fall into the following categories: POISONOUS, FLAMMABLE, CORROSIVE or REACTIVE.

 Most household products are not hazardous.
 It is when products are improperly used, stored or disposed of that they may become hazardous to human health and the environment.
 To prevent problems, follow product labels carefully.

 See WDNR HOUSEHOLD HAZARDOUS WASTE disposal guide.

-Adams County holds a hazardous waste collection every other year in partnership with a grant from the Department of Agriculture, Trade and Consumer Protection Agency.
-The next collection is scheduled for the summer of 2022.
+Adams County holds a hazardous waste collection every year in partnership with a grant from the Department of Agriculture, Trade and Consumer Protection Agency.
+The next collection is scheduled for June 4, 2022.

 Waupaca County accepts out-of-county hazardous material May through October.
 Click here for more info.

 Watch for signal works; CAUTION, WARNING, or DANGER.
 U.S. Product Safety Commission requires the use of these words on products which are toxic in small amounts.
 Keep all of these products away from children.

 Buy just enough product to do the job.

 Look for a less or non-hazardous product to perform each job.

 Properly dispose of leftover products.
 SEE CHART ABOVE FOR DISPOSAL POTIONS